anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 # Examples for signature-wrapping using existing enrollment protocols {#exist_prot}

-This section maps the requirements to support proof of possession and proof of identity to selected existing enrollment protocols.
+This section maps the requirements to support proof-of-possession and proof-of-identity to selected existing enrollment protocols.

 Note that the work in the ACE WG described in
 {{I-D.selander-ace-coap-est-oscore}} may be considered